sanketjo96/tech-studies/README.md

             - We may use these replicas for read operation ffor reporting and analytics (may be not on app if its need realtime reads)
              <img width="300" height="200" alt="image" src="https://user-images.githubusercontent.com/31438283/184948898-27e90f4f-8233-4ff3-aad4-bbf499155087.png">
           - Amezon arrora
             - Its a new database engine
+            - **Can use same DB understanding to apply here (MySQL and PostgreSQL compatible)**
+            - **We can have multiple master**
+               - Earlier we used to have single master to support both read and write
+               -

 #### Insights
 - [What is OPS and Throughputs ? ](https://www.youtube.com/watch?v=YD_Lg2lzTYI)